Showing posts with label playground. Show all posts

 Sierra posting

-Next we went to Deibert park where they played on the playground and we walked in the park reading the animal and plant signs.
+Next, we went to Deibert Park, where they played on the playground, and we walked through the park, reading the signs about the animals and plants.

 Reading the park signs